d34dman/d34dman.github.com/_posts/drupal/2016-10-03-Fabalicious.md

 To execute a drush command on staging like clearing cache you could `fab config:staging drush:"cc all"`

 Please [visit the project page of fabalicious](https://github.com/factorial-io/fabalicious) to know what all tasks have already been implemented.

+### Conclusion

+For those who don't want to get their hands dirty in scripting, fabalicious provides a decent set of tasks that you could perform with fabric on Drupal sites.